DON'T BE FOOLISH

-Here, at the end of Chapter 9 of Proverbs, “foolishness” or “folly” is personified as a woman, – just as the opposite of “foolishness,” that is, “wisdom,” is also personified as a woman, at the beginning of this same chapter, – to put our p.c.-sensitivities to rest.
-“Foolishness” can also be defined as “sin” in general, because “she” calls us, when we are “going straight on our way,” to “turn in,” and off of, our “way,” to drink and eat sweetly and pleasantly with a complete stranger, of her “stolen” food and in her strange “house.”
+Here, at the end of Chapter 9 of Proverbs, “foolishness” or “folly” is personified as a woman.
+But note that the opposite of “foolishness,” that is, “wisdom,” is also personified as a woman in the beginning of this same chapter, – to put our p.c.-sensitivities to rest.
+“Foolishness” can also be defined as “sin” in general, because sin calls us, when we are “going straight on our way,” to “turn in,” and off of, our way, to drink and eat sweetly and pleasantly with a complete stranger, of her “stolen” food and in her strange “house.”

 But I shouldn’t accept sweets from strangers, as my parents told me a long time ago.
 I am already nourished by “my own”; by the specific circumstances, blessings and challenges of God’s “place” for me.
 And that “place” is my own specific vocation, which is not seated “on the high places of the town,” as is foolishness, but on “the low places” of honesty and the gentle realism that is humility.